alessandromigliore/InteractiveClassicalArt/Architecture.md

 to any light at its working frequency, the Vout output has a value equal to VS (power supply).
 With exposing to a 38 kHz infrared light, this output will be zero.

-### 1.3 WiFi Module - ESP
+### 1.3 WiFi Module - ESP8266

-The ESP8266 is a low-cost WiF​i microchip, with a full TCP/IP stack that can give any microcontroller access to your WiFi network.
+The ESP8266 is a low-cost WiFi microchip, with a full TCP/IP stack that can give any microcontroller access to your WiFi network.
 The ESP8266 is capable of